Elementary School Handbook

 If a student is unable to demonstrate how to be Safe, Responsible, and Kind and disrupts the learning for other students, adults may:

-- Re-direct and re-instruct, work with and ensure that student fully understands the expectations
+○ Re-direct and re-instruct to ensure that student fully understands the expectations

-- Work in partnership with family, students, staff and other significant adults to determine additional strategies and/or consequences
+○ Work in partnership with family, students, staff and other significant adults to restoratively determine additional strategies and/or consequences

-- Refer to Peer Mediation or Conflict Resolution or other proven processes
+○ Refer to Peer Mediation, Conflict Resolution or other restorative processes

-The Eden Prairie Schools’ student management program is based on the foundation that students have a right to be educated in a manner which is not disrupted by the behavior of other students.
+The Eden Prairie Schools’ student management program is based on the foundation that students have a right to be educated in a safe and supportive learning environment.
 Teachers or adults in authority have the responsibility to require appropriate behaviors of all students so they can deliver instruction effectively.
 Behaviors which are considered “severe” will be met with a stricter set of consequences, depending on the severity of the behavior, the frequency of the occurrence, and the student’s age.
-Severe behavior incidents are as follows:
+Severe behavior incidents include, but are not limited to:

 These behaviors are subject to one or more of the following consequences: